IsakBrendestam/OpenGL_Project/README.md

 ### [Note:] This project is under construction

 Running on MacOS:
-After download, run _make run_ inorder ot execute the application.
+After download, run _make run_ inorder to execute the application.

 ![Screenshot](Image.png "Screenshot")